-Christened "The Weird Sisters," it was accompanied by the motto from Macbeth: "Thrice the brindled cat hath mewed."
+Diagram 869, christened "The Weird Sisters," was accompanied by the motto from Macbeth: "Thrice the brindled cat hath mewed."
 Intrigued to see how many times he could make the cat "mew," Mr. Robinson came up with the following.
 Keep in mind that the sole object of the composition was to exhibit the maximum number of mews!